aecsocket/wordbase/NOTES.md

 # notes - temp

+## 26 Jun

+I need a list of "user stories" or like "target scenarios", to focus on what I build next.
+Right now I can't decide on what to actually work on.
+Thoughts:
+- reading wikipedia in chrome/firefox/brave
+- reading a book in Moon Reader
+- watching yt/netflix/local video
+- playing a VN in an emulator (OCR)
+- playing a VN with a texthooker

+## 22 Jun

+I really like Kotlin Compose, but I think I need to switch to something more universal to make porting to iOS easier in the future.
+Dioxus + some native Android elements like a dictionary activity?

+Thoughts on architecture:
+- `wordbase`
+  - Core dictionary engine, platform-agnostic, uses SQLite
+- `wordbase-app`
+  - Uses Dioxus
+  - Designed for web and mobile, but can theoretically run on desktop
+  - IPC: platform-specific (Android intents, iOS share)
+  - Features:
+    - Dictionary lookup (main page)
+    - Dictionary management
+    - Conversation mode (see obsidian 2025-06-20)
+    - Audio player (see obsidian 2025-06-20 and 21)
+- `wordbase-gtk`
+  - Uses Relm4 + GTK + Adwaita
+  - Designed for desktop, and GNOME mobile I guess? lmao
+  - IPC: HTTP/WS server on your desktop

 ## 18 Apr

 Ok I've tried to get xdg desktop portals to work with this.
 I think it's fundamentally too limiting.
 Summary: